 - Volunteer in dental offices or clinics so as you can get early training and have a competitive edge within the industry.

-- Immerse yourself in extensive study of the sciences and mathematics.
-The principles inherent within these disciplines will allow you to improve your analytical skills which are quite indispensable in any medical profession.
+- Immerse yourself in an extensive study of the sciences and mathematics.
+The principles inherent within these disciplines will allow you to improve your analytical skills, which are quite indispensable in any medical profession.

 - Be sure to sign up only with the best dental school.
-There really is a difference between the training provided by less established academic institutions as compared to those that have already garnered acclaims in terms of scholastic excellence.
+There is a difference between the training provided by less traditional academic institutions as compared to those that have already garnered acclaims in terms of academic excellence.

 - Take your lectures and training seriously.
 By fully immersing yourself in the concepts and skills imparted within the confines of a school, you will have more knowledge base to tap come licensure examination.

 - Review dental materials before taking a dental school admission test.
-And of course the same should be done before taking the licensure examination.
-Make sure that you are ready for the motley questions that could show up in the test.
+And of course, the same should be done before taking the licensure examination.
+Make sure that you are ready for the mixed questions that could show up in the test.

 Dentistry is one of those jobs or professions that offer so much possibility for growth.
 Whether you would eventually prefer to do private practice or its opposite, you can rest assured that you will be rewarded for all the effort, time, and money you have spent on your schooling.
 Enrolling in a dental college is an investment in many aspects.
 But it is a rather smart investment.